fmadore/IWAC-overview/src/services/VISUALIZATIONS_README.md

 - Need to visualize hierarchical data?
 Use the Treemap Service
 - Need to show categorical data comparisons?
 Use the Bar Chart Service
 - Need to visualize time-series data?
 Use the Timeline Chart Service
+- Need to show proportional parts of a whole?
+Use the Pie Chart Service
 - Need something custom?
 Use the D3 Service directly

 ### 2. Import the Appropriate Service